GL-Li/vimwiki/Rust_language.md

     }
     ```

 **other topics on lifetime**

 - lifetime annotations in struct definition: in case a struct field holds reference, we need to specify lifetime in struct definition, for example:
     ```rust
-    // simply give required lifetime specifier `a in definition.Do not have a
+    // simply give required lifetime specifier `a in definition, which means that
-    // practical role.
-    struct ImportantExcerpt<'a> {
+    // the field part has the same lifetime as the variable of type ImportantExcerpt. struct ImportantExcerpt<'a> {
         part: &'a str,
     }

     fn main() {
         let novel = String::from("Call me Ishmael.
 Some years ago...");
         let first_sentence = novel.split('.').next().expect("Could not find a '.'");